 Standards of Conduct

-Study abroad students are held to the same standards of conduct found in the Office of Student Life Student Handbook and in the Policies and Procedures section of the Study Abroad.
-In addition, students abroad are held to standards of conduct set by the host institution, program provider and host country.
-Students are expected to follow-up guidelines about culturally appropriate conduct and should confer with on-site staff about local practices.
+Students on programs abroad sponsored by Santa Clara University are held to the same standards of conduct found in the SCU Office of Student Life Student Handbook as well as departmental policies and procedures relevant to their program.
+In addition to SCU’s policies, students abroad are held to standards of conduct set by the host institution, program provider, and host country.
+Students are expected to follow guidelines about culturally appropriate conduct and should confer with on-site staff about local practices.

-The host institution or program provider program may, at their discretion, impose disciplinary measures or dismissal from the program if a student’s behavior is found to be damaging to the program, institution, student him/herself or other students.
-In the case of dismissal, determinations on credits, grades and finances will be made by Study Abroad in consultation with the overseas program.
+The host institution or program provider may, at their discretion, impose disciplinary measures or dismissal from the program if a student’s behavior is found to be damaging to the program, institution, student themself or other students.
+In the case of dismissal, determinations on credits, grades, and finances will be made by Study Abroad in consultation with the program provider or host institution.

-A student who wishes to voluntarily withdraw from off-campus study after confirming participation in the program with SCU should contact the Study Abroad Office as soon as possible.
-The student account will be charged a $500 withdrawal fee, as well as all unrecoverable costs incurred on the student’s behalf.
-Students will not be able to register for classes on campus during their assigned registration appointment until their withdrawal is fully recorded by the Registrar’s Office.
+Students who wish to voluntarily withdraw from their program after confirming participation in the program should contact Study Abroad as soon as possible.
+The student account will be charged a $500 withdrawal fee*, as well as all unrecoverable costs incurred on the student’s behalf.
+Some unrecoverable costs may be but are not limited to, program deposits, housing deposits, program tuition, and fees.
+Students will not be able to register for classes on campus during their assigned registration appointment until their withdrawal is fully recorded by the Office of the Registrar.

-The Study Abroad Office will notify the Registrar’s Office, Bursar’s Office and Financial Aid Office that the student has withdrawn, normally within three business days.
-In addition, the Study Abroad Office will work with the program provider to determine the implications for grades, credits and finances.
+SCU Study Abroad will notify the Registrar, Bursar, and Financial Aid Offices that the student has withdrawn, normally within three business days.
+In addition, SCU Study Abroad will work with the program provider or host university to determine the implications for grades, credits, and finances.